Windows7Pro2009/Install-32-bit-Linux-as-the-only-OS-on-Core-Duo-based-Apple-Macs-using-USB/README.md

 39. After selecting it, your Mac will now boot into your newly installed partition of your Linux distro.
 The first boot will take quite a while so be patient.
 When it finally finishes booting, you’ll reach your desktop.
 You will now be able to use Linux on your computer like any other operating system.
 ![image](https://user-images.githubusercontent.com/76607426/139417205-9e938d1d-b445-4443-8c65-92915f280b90.png)

 Congratulations!
-You have installed Linux on your old Mac!
+You installed Linux on your old Mac!